tf-encrypted/tf-encrypted/docs/source/api/session.rst

 Session is an extension of `tf.Session` that lets the graph run in a secure manner.

-The aim of `tf-encrypted` is to look as close to `TensorFlow` as possible.
+The aim of TF Encrypted is to look as close to `TensorFlow` as possible.
 With this goal in mind, you get and use a session the same way that you're used to with Tensorflow::

     import tf_encrypted as tfe